wp-plugins/wptouch/readme.txt

 = Version 1.9.5 =

-* Updated: Compatibility with 3.4.1
+* Updated: Compatibility with WordPress 3.4.1
 * Updated: Admin css with new prefixes for better cross-browser support, other improvements
 * Updated: Switch link redirect now redirects to current url even if a WPtouch homepage redirect is set
 * Updated: Added HP TouchPad and Nexus 7 to the excluded tablets list (also includes Xoom and Galaxy Tab)